telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 - It uses the IP address device to connect to the Cloud
 - It publishes in AWS the message received through UDP message
 - It returns an answer with the result of the publication
-- It return commands from the cloud
+- It returns commands from the cloud
 - A Telefónica network and your own security VPN

 ## What's it gonna do next?